 Motorcycle accidents can happen for reasons out of any control in some cases, however, there are some actions that you can take to reduce your risk of collision.
 Taking precautions is especially important for motorcyclists who are so much more exposed and vulnerable to injury on these types of vehicles than other motorists.

 Texas is one of the lucky states for motorcycle enthusiasts, as there are very few days that truly exclude the form of transport.
-Warm, dry days are best for riding, but
+Warm, dry days are best for riding, but the risks can vary by seasons, such as:

-Spring Risks: rain, high winds, and the start of construction season all contribute to spring dangers for bikers.
+Rain, high winds, and the start of construction season all contribute to spring dangers for bikers.
 Roads may be damaged from winter weather, and particularly treacherous with new potholes and debris – two inconveniences for cars that are dangerous obstacles for those on two wheels.
 May is Motorcycle Awareness Month, and campaigns are targeted at this time to grab drivers’ attention before the deadliest season – summer.

-Summer Risks: June July and August are the most dangerous time of year for motorcyclists.
+June July and August are the most dangerous time of year for motorcyclists.
 Depending on the report, June may be most deadly by single-day tally, though July has the highest total number of fatalities in recent years.
 It is unsurprising that these months are the most trafficked by bikers, traveling for summer vacation with other holiday travelers, warm temperatures that discourage full-coverage attire, and continued construction on the hot asphalt.

-Fall Risks: Early fall in Texas is still an extension of summer temperatures and conditions.
+Early fall in Texas is still an extension of summer temperatures and conditions.
 Back to school and commuter traffic tick up during these months, contributing to chaotic driving conditions.
 Late fall cooling temps lead to tire pressure and mechanical issues as bikes adjust, as well as the potential for the first freezes at the very end of the season, accompanied by rain and sleet.

-Winter Risks: Cold winter weather can result in icy–slick streets, snow, low visibility due to weather and shorter days.
-Still, Texas offers a relatively year–round riding season, leading many bikers here to persevere through our coldest months and even driving through notoriously dangerous holiday seasons.
+Cold winter weather can result in icy-slick streets, snow, low visibility due to weather and shorter days.
+Still, Texas offers a relatively year-round riding season, leading many bikers here to persevere through our coldest months and even driving through notoriously dangerous holiday seasons.

 Proper maintenance of a motorcycle is just as, if not more, important than proper maintenance of a car.
 With only two tires on the ground and more of the machine’s structure exposed to the elements, it’s important to regularly look for anything that seems off and to keep all components in good working order.
 Make sure brakes are sound, tires have good tread, all lights are functioning.
 Have unusual noises or handling checked out for optimal function and build a relationship with a shop that you trust so you have a great resource ready when your bike needs a tune-up.